-Fans desire dailies as a collector’s item and see more of the filmmaking process outside of their purpose in producing a feature picture.
+Fans desire dailies as collector’s items and see more of the filmmaking process outside of their purpose of producing a feature picture.
 They’re also helpful for film students and professors who want to demonstrate how a film is made and practice editing.

 Major motion film companies never distribute their dailies for outside usage for a variety of reasons.
 The Screen Actors Guild contains a clause in their contract to preserve their actors’ privacy, which states that all union productions must give up their rights to the actor’s performance for anything other than the edited film.

 Every year, the American Cinema Editors host the ACE Film Editing Contest, in which they provide dailies to 50 film students who compete in an editing competition.
 A video cassette with film dailies from the 1950s TV show Gunsmoke is also available from ACE.
 For the past 40 years, numerous film schools have used these film dailies.